 Question 5 (10%).
 Linear Regression

 Airborne particles such as dust and smoke are an important part of air pollution.
 To measure particulate pollution, a vacuum motor draws air through a filter for 24 hours.
 Filters were weighted at the beginning and end of the period; weight gained is a measure of the concentration of particles in the air.
 A study of air pollution made measurements every 6 days with identical instruments in the center of a small city and at a rural location 10 miles southwest of the city.
 Because the prevailing winds blow from the west, we suspect that the rural readings will generally be lower than the city readings, but that the city readings can be predicted from the rural readings.
+The data for this problem are given in the data sheet (Q5-regression-airborne).

 Given data on air pollution measurements in two locations, rural and city (note that some measurements are unavailable – these missing values are represented as ‘dots’, so you will have to make those cells blank before pasting into JMP, so JMP correctly types this variable as continuous.):